No More Heroes (video game): Plot

-The game really ends with Travis being attacked by another assassin before Henry saves him, and challenges him to one last fight.
+The game really ends with Travis being attacked by another assassin while taking a dump in his motel room before Henry saves him, and challenges him to one last fight in the motel's parking lot.
 It is during this fight that Henry reveals two twists: first, that he is Travis's twin brother, and second, that Sylvia is his wife (which would make her Travis' sister-in-law), and has a habit of disappearing before returning with lots of money (presumably due to conning people).
 Travis insinuates to Henry that he slept with Sylvia after becoming the #1 ranked assassin.
 Still locked in combat, the brothers discuss the nature of these revelations and their situation while they run down a long street.
 Finally, as the two leap towards each other for the final clash, the screen flashes and is revealed to be a painting hanging in an art gallery, where a little girl, Jeane, and her mother, Sylvia, are observing it.

 The Japanese version's instruction booklet, entitled the United Assassins Association Official Manual, contains a small manga which contained much of the backstory about the UAA and Travis' first kill.
 This manga was not included in the North American release of the game, but is available on the official website.

 Characters

 Above Travis in the UAA are ten other assassins.
 The UAA official that provides ranks and sets up matches for the assassins is Sylvia Christel, a "mysterious" and "cold" woman who constantly flirts with Travis.
 Travis is aided by a weapons maker named Doctor Naomi, former pro-wrestler Thunder Ryu, and a drunk, Randall Lovikov.
 Naomi sells beam katanas and upgrades for them, Ryu operates a gym and trains Travis – allowing him to increase his strength, combos and health for a small fee – and Lovikov is a drunken old man who teaches new maneuvers and techniques in exchange for Lovikov balls which are scattered around the city.

-The other ranked members of the UAA that Travis fights are as follows.
-Rank 11 is Helter Skelter (AKA "The Drifter").
-Rank 10 is the English assassin Death Metal.
-Rank 9 is the Native American gunslinger and corrupt detective Dr. Peace.
-Rank 8 is the African American teenaged shinobi Shinobu.
-Rank 7 is the psychopathic superhero Destroyman.
-Rank 6 is the Swedish model with a prosthetic leg Holly Summers.
-Rank 5 is the Singaporean punk rocker Letz Shake, who was killed by Henry before Travis could fight him.
-Rank 4 is the Russian magician Harvey Moiseiwitsch Volodarskii.
-Rank 3 is the elderly Speed Buster.
-Rank 2 is the emotionally unstable Bad Girl.
-Rank 1 is the armor-clad Darkstar, before being killed and replaced by Jeane.